Where to Take Kids Skiing in Lake Tahoe

 Where to Eat at Squaw Valley Ski Resort

 At the end of a killer day of skiing, I love to grab a bite to eat before I head back.
-The Village at Squaw Valley offers lots of options for families.
+So the Village at Squaw Valley offers lots of options for families.

 For snacking during the day, I stopped by the Euro Snack trailer for savory and sweet crepes.
 Of course, I ran into Starbucks for coffee and hot chocolate.
-I also found pizza, sushi and grill options.
+And find pizza, sushi and grill options.

-For adults looking to unwind, the Auld Dubliner Irish Pub draws a crowd along with several other bars in the Village area.
-Be sure and visit the World’s first ski-in, ski-out Starbucks located in the Gold Coast Lodge at the top of the Gold Coast Funitel, the only funitel in the U.S.
+For adults looking to unwind, the Auld Dubliner Irish Pub draws a crowd.
+And find several other bars in the Village area.
+Be sure and visit the World’s first ski-in, ski-out Starbucks.
+Find it at the the Gold Coast Lodge at the top of the Gold Coast Funitel, the only funitel in the U.S.

 Squaw Valley’s Olympic History

-Squaw Valley’s skiing is not the only thing that’s legendary.
+Squaw Valley’s skiing isn’t the only thing that’s legendary.
 Their successful Olympic bid is as legendary as the games themselves.

 In 1954 Alex Cushing, the chairman of Squaw Valley, saw a newspaper article announcing Reno as the possible site for the 1960 Olympic games.
-He threw his resort in the mix, boasting only a single chairlift and a couple of rope tows at the time.
+So he threw his resort in the mix, boasting only a single chairlift and a couple of rope tows at the time.

-The place to beat—Innsbruck, Austria, an international favorite.
-Cushing had the U.S. vote since the State of California backed the cause.
+At the time the place to beat—Innsbruck, Austria, an international favorite.
+Since the State of California backed the cause Cushing had the U.S. vote.
 Though it took a scale model so enormous it couldn’t get into the presentation room to win over the rest of the Olympic Committee.

 After the successful bid, roads and facilities had to be built and fast.
 Even Walt Disney helped make the 1960 Olympic Games a success by orchestrating the pageantry.

-After an unseasonable warm winter a fierce snowstorm dumped the much needed snow days before the start of the Olympic Games.
-Then the games needed the clouds to clear to light the eternal flame.
+First Lake Tahoe experienced an unseasonable warm winter.
+Then a fierce snowstorm dumped the much needed snow days before the start of the Olympic Games.
+Finally the games needed the clouds to clear to light the eternal flame.